pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 [CWE-489: Active Debug Code](https://cwe.mitre.org/data/definitions/489.html)

 **Impact**
-An attacker can attach a debugger to the app, inspect and modify its runtime behavior, access sensitive data, and bypass security controls, putting the app and user data at significant risk.kal
+An attacker can attach a debugger to the app, inspect and modify its runtime behavior, access sensitive data, and bypass security controls, putting the app and user data at significant risk.

 **CVSS v4.0 Score**
 5.1 / Medium